nickmura/rwc-exercises-lessons/lesson_03-DH-ASYMMETRIC/index.md

 > Explain the three mathematic algorithm problems that these cryptographic primitives rely on page 121, Figure 6.13.

-Diffie Hellman relies on the *discrete logarithm problem*, which is one of the three hardness assumptions that asymmetric cryptography relies on.
+- Diffie Hellman relies on the *discrete logarithm problem*, which is one of the three hardness assumptions that asymmetric cryptography relies on.
 Here is a demonstration
 I've made that outlines the different aspects of the algorithm.
 In more simpler terms of this diagram, to compute the algorithm to get A, it's relatively easy.
 But to reverse and solve for `a`, and the `mod p` for the generator, it's inherently a very difficult problem.
 It's analagous to a one way function but in a formal mathematical sense.

 ![image](https://user-images.githubusercontent.com/92566574/185941130-1ae0d73d-a15b-42ad-9401-8d1833d201d7.png)

-Elliptic Curve Diffie Hellman relies on the *elliptic curve logarithm problem* which is simply the algorithm we mentioned above but specific to the elliptic curve group that is different than the Galois group other standards of DH rely on.
+- Elliptic Curve Diffie Hellman relies on the *elliptic curve logarithm problem* which is simply the algorithm we mentioned above but specific to the elliptic curve group that is different than the Galois group of elements, other standards of DH rely on.

-RSA relies on the factoring problem of prime numbers Multiplying two large prime numbers results in a product that is extremely difficult to compute for either.
+- RSA relies on the factoring problem of prime numbers.
+Multiplying two large prime numbers results in a product that is extremely difficult to compute for either.
 The only person who can decrypt the message is the individual who knows the prime numbers.

 ![image](https://user-images.githubusercontent.com/92566574/185953439-5e5d166e-8ab9-4b9e-bde4-48f66f012448.png)